What is living in the Riviera Maya like?

 Here are things that cost the same or less in the Riviera Maya

-• A big win for people moving to the Riviera Maya is property taxes and the cost of rent.
-Housing cost are much lower than other parts of the world.
-Of course, you can find apartments for several thousand dollars a month but this is not the norm and you will have an awesome place if you do pay that.
+- A big win for people moving to the Riviera Maya is property taxes and the cost of rent.
+Housing costs are much lower than other parts of the world.
+Of course, you can find apartments for several thousand dollars a month, but this is not the norm, and you will have an awesome place if you do pay that.
 If you want to live in the center of the action or close to the beach, you will pay a premium since many owners like to rent out units as vacation rentals only.

 Things that cost more than other countries or parts of Mexico

-• Healthcare cost much less in Mexico in general.
+- Healthcare cost much less in Mexico in general.
 People coming from countries where much of the medical care is taken care of will find it an added expense to get healthcare.
-The overall costs are more in the Riviera Maya than other parts of Mexico for heath services.
+The overall costs are more in the Riviera Maya than other parts of Mexico for health services.

-• Going out to dinner in the Rivera Maya to nicer restaurants can cost $50 USD or more.
+- Going out to dinner in the Rivera Maya to nicer restaurants can cost $50 USD or more.
 This still can be cheaper than other countries, but it is more expensive than the rest of Mexico.
-Prices tend to be about 20%-25% more in the Riviera Maya for fine dinning.
+Prices tend to be about 20%-25% more in the Riviera Maya for fine dining.

 Why the Riviera Maya is not for everyone